InfuseAI/primehub-site/docs/guide_manual/ssh-config.md

 ## Enable SSH Server

+> To activate SSH Server, administrators have to configure SSH Server of PrimeHub.
+Please contact administrators and see [Configure SSH Server](../getting_started/configure-ssh-server).

 > Before using this feature, you are required to have a **public/private key pair**, please go to [SSH key generation](ssh-keygen) to generate your own pair at local.

 1. Enter `JupyterHub` from side-menu, before staring a notebook, expand `Show advanced settings` and check `Enable SSH Server`.